lievshynam-source/JobRadar.-Agent-Powered-SaaS-for-Job-Seekers/README.md

 ## Product Concept

-JobRadar is a private, company-first job-tracking tool for people targeting specific employers.
+JobRadar is a job-tracking tool for people targeting specific employers.

 Instead of searching the whole internet, users choose the companies they want to work for.
-The agent monitors those career pages, finds relevant roles, explains why they match, and helps users decide what to save, ignore, or apply to.
+The agent monitors those career pages, finds relevant roles, sends notifications, explains why they match, and helps users decide what to save, ignore, or apply to.

 > Pick your dream companies.
 Set your preferences.
 Let the agent watch the boring part.